 The Immortals: Just because a person's/creature's nature is different to your own doesn't mean it is morally wrong, and should not be changed.

 The Protector of the Small: People with strength, power and privilege should use their resources to protect the disadvantaged.
 Fairness is of the utmost importance.
+Societal change is a slow and often painful process, but worthwhile.

 Trickster Duet: Fighting oppression and discrimination with more of the same does not work, and rebellions should strive for peace and fairness, not revenge.
+Be flexible and realize that your best resources might not be the most obvious ones.

 Circle of Magic: True magic is in human creativity and our creations.
 People with completely different social backgrounds and personalities can become the greatest of friends.
 You can make your own family.